sayef/sayef.github.io/about/index.md

 An automated image resizing and refining tool that aligns the skewed images of the documents as much as possible without losing any vital information i.e. writing, figures, signatures, seal, etc. It can adjust brightness by increasing intensities of semi-washed data.
 It also reduces file size without losing readability of the document.

-Python Computer Vision Keras Neural Networks
+Language & Tools: Python, Computer Vision, Keras, Neural Networks

 ### OCR for Number Plate Recognition of Nepal EVR